To maintain engineering undeclared (ENGRUD) status, students must:

-- 2. Maintain a minimum of a 2.50 UW ENGRUD grade point average (GPA) across mathematics, science, English composition, computer programming, and engineering courses completed after matriculation at the UW:
+- 2. Maintain a minimum 2.00 UW ENGRUD grade point average (GPA) across mathematics, science, English composition, computer programming, and engineering courses completed after matriculation at the UW:

-- You must maintain a 2.50 GPA across the courses listed above taken at UW (not a 2.5 in each individual course).
+- You must maintain a 2.00 GPA across the courses listed above taken at UW.
 Grades in courses taken at another school are not counted as part of your UW ENGRUD GPA.

 - Your grades in English composition and ENGR 231 are also included in your ENGRUD GPA.

 - Each placement requirement course must be completed with a 2.0 grade or higher.

 - Eligible students will request placement into a major after completion of three quarters at the UW.
 See placement requirements to determine eligibility.